craftingcity/The-Known-World/An Ode to My Love.md

 And as long as they can.

+The Dog and the Mouse love each other very much.

-And now, that girl isn't very lonely anymore.
+And so now, that girl isn't very lonely anymore.
 She hasn't been for a while now.

 ---